FelixMalfait/star-history/src/extension/README.md

-# Chrome extension for Star History
+# Chrome extension for Issue History